-Termination without Cause or Resignation for Good Reason
+Termination Without Cause or Resignation for Good Reason

-If any of our executives is terminated by us without cause or resigns for good reason, as defined in his or her Senior Management Agreement, upon executing a general release and waiver, the Company is obligated to pay severance and continuation of benefits in varying amounts.
-The Senior Management Agreements do not provide for acceleration of equity in the event of termination without cause or resignation for good reason.
+If any of our executives with a senior management agreement is terminated by us without cause or resigns for good reason, as defined in his or her senior management agreement, upon executing a general release and waiver, the Company is obligated to pay severance and continuation of benefits in varying amounts.
+Except for Mr. Holdren's senior management agreement, the senior management agreements do not provide for acceleration of equity in the event of termination without cause or resignation for good reason.
 Severance is payable over the severance term in accordance with Company payroll practices.